Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors

-As can be seen in Figures \ref{fig:align_z0_rf0.5}--\ref{fig:align_z1_rf1}, the $\tau$-dependent spin transition between $\perp\hat{\bf t}_{1}$ and $\parallel\hat{\bf t}_{1}$ can be witnessed only provided that ${\bf T}$ is smoothed on the scale smaller than $8\bar{r}_{\rm vir}$ required for the universal $p(\tau)$.
-Given that $\tau$ was found to have strong correlations with the ages, colors, metallicities, and spin parameters of the galaxies \citep{ML23d}, which have been known to be the powerful indicator of galaxy morphology \citep[e.g.,][]{oh-etal13,jia-etal19,rod-etal22}, this result nicely explains why the observed spiral galaxies with different Hubble types exhibit different alignment tendencies relative to the directions toward to the void centers even at fixed mass \citep{ML23d}, indicating that $\tau$ should also be the main driver of the type II spin transition.
+As can be seen in Figures \ref{fig:align_z0_rf0.5}--\ref{fig:align_z1_rf1}, the $\tau$-dependent spin transition between $\perp\hat{\bf t}_{1}$ and $\parallel\hat{\bf t}_{1}$ can be witnessed only provided that ${\bf T}$ is smoothed on the scale smaller than $8\bar{r}_{\rm vir}$ required for the universality of $p(\tau)$.
+Given that $\tau$ was found to have strong correlations with the ages, colors, metallicities, and spin parameters of the galaxies \citep{ML23d}, which have been known to be the powerful indicator of galaxy morphology \citep[e.g.,][]{oh-etal13,jia-etal19,rod-etal22}, this result nicely explains why the observed spiral galaxies with different Hubble types exhibit different alignment tendencies relative to the directions toward to the void centers even at fixed mass \citep{ML23d}.
+In other words, this result also supports the notion that $\tau$ is the main driver of the type II spin transition.

-The results shown in Figures \ref{fig:align_z0_rf0.5}--\ref{fig:align_z1_rf1} and Table \ref{tab:bestfit1} also indicate that the $\tau$-dependent type III spin transition between $\hat{\bf t}_{1}$ and $\hat{\bf t}_{2}$ requires a more stringent condition of $r_{f}< 4\bar{r}_{\rm vir}$, since its occurrence is witnessed only in the range of $11.5\le m_{h}\le 13$ for the case of $r_{f}=0.5$.
+The results shown in Figures \ref{fig:align_z0_rf0.5}--\ref{fig:align_z1_rf1} and Table \ref{tab:bestfit1} also indicate that the $\tau$-dependent type III spin transition between $\hat{\bf t}_{1}$ and $\hat{\bf t}_{2}$ requires a more stringent condition of $r_{f}< 4\bar{r}_{\rm vir}$, since its occurrence is witnessed only for the case of $r_{f}=0.5$ and $11.5\le m_{h}\le 13$, where the stringent condition is met.
 Recall the previous numerical result that the spin transition from $\hat{\bf t}_{2}$ to $\hat{\bf t}_{1}$ was detected only at the innermost radii when the mean spin alignments were expressed as a function of radial distances from the galaxy centers \citep{ML23a}.
 In the current work, however, the signals of the type III spin transition from $\hat{\bf t}_{2}$ to $\hat{\bf t}_{1}$ is detected even at virial radii, which implies that the key driver of the type III spin transition may be the initial condition $\tau$ rather than the differences in radial distances and any nonlinear effect inside the galaxies.